gruenewald-lab/CGsmiles/docs/source/syntax/basic_graph_description.rst

 the dialect module.
 Note that currently dialects are not easily accessible for modification.

-CGSmiles comes with two sets of predefined dialects.
+CGsmiles comes with two sets of predefined dialects.
 One is used for the coarse resolution fragments / graphs and the other for those which are of atomic resolution.
 The table below lists the specifications of those keywords.
 Note that it is always permissible to use the keyword explicitly.